wp-plugins/authorizenet-woocommerce-lightweight-addon/readme.txt

 7. This plugin currently **Supports accepting in USD**.
 8. This plugin **does not store Credit Card Details**.
 9. MD5 Hash not neccesary as this plugin uses AIM http://developer.authorize.net/faqs/#md5
+10. Switch beetween Authorize or Authorize and Capture.

 == Screenshots ==